Project TeamBenoit Boivin, Marie-claude Hamelin, Loukas Yiacouvakis

 Owner And BuilderJocelyn Jean

-From the architect.
+Text description provided by the architects.
 With simple, spare lines inspired by the vernacular architecture of the Maritimes, the structure is composed of two wings made of sheet metal and wood, built directly on the ground in the centre of a natural clearing.

 Instead of meeting at a traditional 90° angle, the two blocks comprising the building have been set an additional 20°5 further apart, opening the house towards the clearing, the afternoon sun and the breeze off Chaleur Bay.